 Part of cruising the Caribbean is donning your swimsuit, hitting the pool and the beach, and soaking up the sun.
 For most people, that swimsuit means a pair of shorts, a bikini, or a one-piece.

 But for the more adventurous among us, their swimsuit is a no-piece.
 Yes, we’re talking about nude cruising.
 And yes, nude cruises do exist.

-Case in point: the Big Nude Boat 2019 | Best Bare Beaches cruise being put on by the Bare Necessities Tour and Travel Co.
-This cruise sails January 25, 2019 from Port Canaveral in Florida.
-The 9-night trip is aboard the Carnival Sunshine, with stops in Half Moon Cay (Bahamas), Ocho Rios (Jamaica), Mahogany Bay (Honduras) and Cozumel.
+Case in point: The Big Nude Boat 2024.
+Aptly named, this cruise is being put on by Bare Necessities Tour and Travel.
+It has become a regular event, and this iteration sails February 25, 2024 from Tampa, Florida.
+The 7-night trip is aboard the Carnival Pride, with stops in Costa Maya, Mahogany Bay (Roatan), and Cozumel.

-In many ways the trip is similar to a traditional cruise, just with the option to be free of clothes while you enjoy hanging out poolside, sit on the balcony, or just wander the ship.
+In many ways the trip is similar to a traditional cruise, just with the option to be nude while you enjoy hanging out poolside, go skinny-dipping in hot tub, sit on the balcony, or just wander the ship.